Home >> What We Do >> Keep You Informed >> Science Corner >>

 In addition to the ethical concerns and growing public opposition to the pain and suffering inflicted on animals, alternatives to these animal-based toxicity tests are now being sought for additional reasons, not the least of which include:

-Better tests are needed: Tests in animals are not always predictive of human health effects.
+Better tests are needed: Animal testing is not always predictive of human health effects.
 The best tests for human toxicity would be conducted using humans, which is unethical.
-However, science has greatly advanced since the development of the animal tests that are still in use today.
+However, science has greatly advanced since the development of the methods of animal testing that are still in use today.
 Cell culture, molecular and computation methods (in silico methods) are now well-developed scientific tools.
 In vitro methods based on human cells and tissues are now being developed and evaluated for assessing toxicity.
 Toxicity testing, however, has not had the urgency and support of government funding programs that disease-based research has enjoyed, although this seems to have improved over the past several years.

 Progress has been slow, because scientists pursue work in areas where funding is available.
 However, as new human-based in vitro test methods become available for regulatory testing, and the results provide better protection of human health when implemented, additional funding should be allocated for the development, validation and implementation of more human-based testing methodologies.

 New test methods may not be cheaper initially, but should be less expensive over the long term.
-And as in vitro toxicity tests advance, they should show greater predictivity than the animal tests that are currently used.
+And as in vitro toxicity tests advance, they should show greater predictivity than the animal testing that is currently used.